There are no good jokes in these; Whatsapp jokes aren’t humorous jokes. You rush to your phone when someone asks you to make a joke.

 Back in the days

-Back in the days, the people were not making fun of anything and called it a joke; jokes and humour had a proper meaning and extensive content that has almost all the outsource to cyberspace.
-From whence they are faceless, conveyed, for onward transmission and momentary amusement, like many contemporary aspects of our humdrum existence.
+Back in the days, the people were not making fun of anything and called it a joke; jokes and humor had a proper meaning and extensive content that has almost all the outsourced to cyberspace.
+From whence they are faceless, conveyed, for onward transmission, cracking jokes and flirting with pretty thai girls, or momentary amusement, like many contemporary aspects of our humdrum existence.

 In the present situation

-These jokes are now impersonal essentially and fleeting mirthfully, the dehumanising endeavour that excludes the tenor, language, tone, drama, and body is generally accompanied with good joke-telling.
+These jokes are now impersonal essentially and fleeting mirthfully, the dehumanizing endeavor that excludes the tenor, language, tone, drama, and body is generally accompanied by good joke-telling.
 It robs the intended boisterous outcome without a doubt of pitch, warmth, human connection, and spectacle that is personally narrated jokes invariably evoked.